ArenKDesai/Aren-s-Notes/Paging.md

 The TLB has a valid bit that states whether an entry has a valid translation.
 Sometimes there's also protection bits, which include information such as "read, write, execute".

-Context switches provide a challenge, since we don't want one process to use another's adre
+Context switches provide a challenge, since we don't want one process to use another's addresses.
+One solution is to flush the TLB and